zmr227/Deep-Learning-Nanodegree/Notes/Deep Learning.md

 **Generative Adversarial Networks ( GANs ) :**   One of the newest and most exciting deep learning architectures, showing incredible capacity for understanding real-world data and can be used for generating images.
 【 [CycleGAN](https://github.com/junyanz/CycleGAN) project】【Generate Novel Human Faces】

-**Deep Reinforcement Learning**:  Use deep neural networks to design agents that can learn to take actions in a simulated environment and then apply it to complex control tasks like video games and robotics.
-【Teaching a Quadcopter how to Fly】
+**Deep Reinforcement Learning**:  Use deep neural networks to design agents that can learn to take actions in a simulated environment and then apply it to complex control tasks like video games and robotics【Teaching Quadcopter how to Fly】